What is deception technology?

 Nearly every week, it seems like the news reports another data breach or ransomware with data exfiltration attack.
 Companies need to focus on preventing incidents before they happen.
 However, recognising that’s not always possible, they also need a rapid incident detection strategy.
 Deception technology enables detection without compromising real data by using decoys or traps to trick cyber criminals into stealing fake data.
 Then, the technology sends high quality alerts giving security teams the ability to respond rapidly to the incident.
 Leveraging deception technology as part of your defense-in-depth security strategy helps improve key security metrics.

-What are the data breach statistics?
+What are the stats saying?

 Most companies know that “data breaches happen all the time.”
 However, there’s also a difference between “knowing” and “knowing.”
 When you dive into the data around breaches, the argument for detecting stolen data becomes more compelling.